Ceelog/phpdoc-en/src/opcache/setup.md

 Enables the opcode cache for the CLI version of PHP.

 `opcache.memory_consumption` <span class="type">integer</span>
 The size of the shared memory storage used by OPcache, in megabytes.
+The minimum permissible value is *"8"*, which is enforced if a smaller value is set.

 `opcache.interned_strings_buffer` <span class="type">integer</span>
 The amount of memory used to store interned strings, in megabytes.
 This